 Benefits and Credits for Newcomers to Canada

 Many of the services and benefits we enjoy in Canada are made possible through taxes.
-You might be eligible for benefit and credit payments even if you just arrived and have no income in Canada.
+You might be eligible for benefits and credit payments even if you have just arrived in Canada and have no income yet.

 You have to complete and file an income tax and benefit return every year to receive any benefits and credits you may be entitled to, pay Canadian taxes you may owe, or receive a tax refund.